ODS: A self-reporting system for radio telescopes to coexist with adaptive satellite constellations: How ODS Works

-As an attempt to develop a closed-loop system, SpaceX has been providing stripped-down satellite tasking logs since mid-August of 2024.
-The log files only contain information for satellite passages which have activated TBA, including the timestamps, satellite ID, along with three TBA parameters: inner/outer mode, angular cutoff values, and avoided DL bands.
-These data are invaluable for the NRAO team to evaluate the effectiveness of the ODS system when TBA are in use during science observations.
-For example, Figure~\ref{fig:ods_tba_dtc_plots_vla_jan2025} shows the waterfall and spectrum plots from data randomly selected in one of the VLA science observations in Jan~2025.
-The activation of TBA is apparent at the Direct-to-Cell (DtC/D2C), a.k.a.
-Supplementary Coverage from Space (SCS), 1990-1995~MHz band, for this particular Starlink passage.
-The TBA activation times are consistent with the simulated boresight angular separation between the satellite and the telescope boresight, computed using public Starlink two-line element (TLE) data, using the Vincenty's formula implemented in the \href{https://docs.astropy.org/en/stable/api/astropy.coordinates.angular_separation.html}{astropy.coordinates.angular\_separation()} function.
+To develop a closed-loop system, SpaceX has been providing stripped-down satellite tasking logs since mid-August of 2024.
+The TBA log files only contain information for satellite passages which have activated TBA, including the timestamps, satellite ID, along with three TBA parameters: inner/outer mode, angular cutoff values, and avoided DL bands.
+These logs are invaluable for the NRAO team to evaluate the effectiveness of the ODS's TBA during science observations.
+To illustrate, Figure~\ref{fig:ods_tba_dtc_plots_vla_jan2025} shows the waterfall and spectrum plots from data randomly selected in one of the VLA science observations in Jan~2025.
+The activation of TBA is apparent at the DTC 1990-1995~MHz band, for this particular Starlink passage.
+The TBA activation times are consistent with the simulated boresight angular separation between the satellite and the telescope boresight, computed using public Starlink two-line element (TLE) data, using the Vincenty's formula implemented in \href{https://docs.astropy.org/en/stable/api/astropy.coordinates.angular_separation.html}{Astropy}.